 Applicants who are not admitted to NDSU may be eligible to participate in the Pathway Program.
 Pathway students enroll in academic readiness courses and general education courses at NDSCS-Fargo, located adjacent to the NDSU campus, and a limited number of general education courses at NDSU.
 The academic readiness courses are designed to prepare students for the more rigorous course work required to earn a degree from NDSU.
-The typical student will satisfactorily complete two or three semesters of course work, including any applicable academic readiness courses, as well as a minimum of 24 transferrable college credits with an NDSU and NDSCS GPA of 2.0 or higher prior to transferring to NDSU.
+The typical student will satisfactorily complete two or three semesters of course work, including any applicable academic readiness courses, as well as a minimum of 24 transferrable college credits with an NDSU and NDSCS cumulative GPA of 2.0 or higher prior to transferring to NDSU.
 Transfer students are typically ineligible for Pathway.

 RSVP for your Pathway Registration Date

 If you have been admitted to the Pathway Program and are eligible to register, click the button below to sign up for a Pathway Registration date.

 You’ve made the right choice by choosing NDSCS and we hope that the next 2-3 semesters will provide you with great academic success.
 NDSCS faculty, staff and administration look forward to welcoming you into the Wildcat community!

 Discuss criteria and procedures for opening a student file if you have academic or residential accessibility needs.
 An accessibility appointment may be scheduled at 701-671-2623 or NDSCS.Accessibility@ndscs.edu or you can meet with the Accessibility Coordinator during New Student Registration.

 To open a file at NDSU (you must do both to receive accommodations at both schools) click here.